Trithuria: Description

 Plants are submerged and emergent aquatic plants, rooted in the substrate below the water.
 They are tiny plants, just a few cm tall.
 Most species are ephemeral aquatics that flower in vernal pools when the water draws down, but several species are submerged perennials found in shallow lakes.
 The simple leaves are concentrated basally around a short stem.
 Individual species are cosexual (with several types of hermaphroditic conditions) or dioecious, and are either wind-pollinated (anemophilous) or self-pollinating (autogamous).
 Two predominantly apomictic species are also known.
 Flower-like reproductive units are composed of small collections of minute stamen- and/or pistil-like structures that may each represent very reduced individual flower, so that the reproductive units may be pseudanthia.
 The non-fleshy fruits are follicles or achenes.
+Hydatellaceae are unusual among angiosperms in allocating nutrients to the embryo before fertilization.
+In all other flowering plants, nutrient provisioning is known to occur only after fertilization.
+This trait is similar to gymnosperms, although in gymnosperms the nutrients come from the gametophyte rather than maternal tissue.

 Cytology

 The diploid chromosome count of Trithuria inconspicua subsp. inconspicua is 2n = c.
 24.

 The diploid chromosome count of Trithuria submersa is 2n = 56.
 The diploid chromosome count of the tetraploid species Trithuria konkanensis 2n = 40.
 The diploid chromosome count of Trithuria australis is 2n = 14.